 Income is taxable when it accrues in or is derived from Guyana, whether or not the individual is resident in Guyana, and whether or not the income is received in Guyana.

-Employment compensation includes all benefits and allowances derived from employment, except allowances for medical or dental expenses or for any passage to or from Guyana and allowances for subsistence, travel, vacation, entertainment, or expenses if proven to the satisfaction of the tax authority.
+Employment compensation includes all benefits and allowances derived from employment, except allowances for medical or dental expenses or for any passage to or from Guyana and allowances for subsistence, travel, vacation (limited to one month’s gross salary), entertainment, or expenses if proven to the satisfaction of the tax authority.

-There is a personal allowance equivalent to the higher of G$65,000 per month or one-third of the employee’s salary.
+There is a personal allowance equivalent to the higher of G$75,000 per month or one-third of the employee’s salary.
 Also, the employee’s national insurance contributions are allowed as a deduction in determining taxable income.
-The rate of income tax is 28% on taxable income up to G$130,000 per month and 40% on earnings beyond this level.
+The rate of income tax is 28% on taxable income up to G$150,000 per month and 40% on earnings beyond this level.

 Self-employed persons make income tax payments in quarterly installments with any shortfall of taxes being made by 30 April following the year of income.
 Other employed persons have income taxes withheld under the pay-as-you-earn (PAYE) system.